How to manage dog arthritis symptoms in healthy weight and overweight dogs

 1. Weight management:

 Alleviate pressure on joints and improve mobility by maintaining your dog at their ideal weight.
-Help overweight dogs lose weight through an individualized calorie and portion plan.
+Help overweight dogs lose weight through a customised calorie and portion plan.

 2. Provide regular low impact exercise: